Yi Sun-sin: Final battle and Admiral Yi's death

 A map showing the movements of the navies in the battle.

 On December 15, 1598, a huge Japanese fleet under the command of Shimazu Yoshihiro, was amassed in Sachon Bay, on the east end of Noryang Strait.
 Shimazu's goal was to break the allied forces' blockade on Konishi Yukinaga, join the two fleets, and sail home to Japan.
 Admiral Yi, meanwhile, knew exactly where Shimazu was, after receiving reports from scouts and local fishermen.

 At this time, the Joseon fleet consisted of 82 panokseon, with 8,000 soldiers under Admiral Yi.
 The Ming fleet consisted of six large war junks, 57 lighter war galleys and two panokseon given to Chen Lin by Admiral Yi, with 5,000 Ming soldiers of the Guangdong squadron and 2,600 Ming marines who fought aboard Joseon ships.

 The battle began at two o'clock in the early morning of December 16, 1598.
 Like Admiral Yi's previous battles, the Japanese were unable to respond effectively to the Korean's tactics.
 The tightness of Noryang Strait hindered lateral movement, and Yi's maneuvers prevented the Japanese fleet from boarding their enemies' vessels, their primary naval tactic.

 As the Japanese retreated, Admiral Yi ordered a vigorous pursuit.
 During this time, a stray arquebus bullet from an enemy ship struck Admiral Yi, near his left armpit.
 Sensing that the wound was fatal, and fearing a repeat of the Battle of Chilchonryang, the admiral uttered, "The war is at its height – wear my armor and beat my war drums.
 Do not announce my death."
 He died moments later.

 Only two people witnessed his death: Yi Hoe, Yi's eldest son, and Yi Wan, his nephew.
 Admiral Yi's son and nephew struggled to regain their composure and carried the admiral's body into his cabin before others could notice.
 For the remainder of the battle, Yi Wan wore his uncle's armor and continued to beat the war drum to encourage the pursuit.

-Yi's tomb is currently located in Asan, South Korea.
+Yi's tomb is located in Asan, South Korea.